FAQs and common misconceptions

 Will this fix my mental and emotional issues immediately?

 We hope so, but it is likely going to be a long process.
-Some believe that a single psychedelic-assisted therapy session can provide immediate and permanent solutions to complex psychological issues, overlooking the importance of integration and ongoing therapeutic work.
+Some believe that a single psychedelic-assisted therapy session can provide immediate and permanent solutions to complex psychological issues.
+But, this ignores the importance of the preparation and ongoing integration work that is just as important.

-We often refer to protocols from the landmark clinical trials for cancer, which include several sessions of talk therapy both before (preparation) and after (integration) the actual psychedelic dosing session.
+Throughout the website, we discuss the protocols from the clinical trials for cancer, which include several sessions of talk therapy both before (preparation) and after (integration) the actual psychedelic dosing session.

 Learn about the stages of PAT.